wp-plugins/woocommerce-custom-tab-lite/readme.txt

 == Description ==

 With the custom tabs plugin you can add more tabs to your product to give a better picture of your products on your Ecommerce store.
-It’s a useful plugin that will help you customize your product descriptions so that your customers get to browse and know more about your products and services and the best possible fashion
+It's a useful plugin that will help you customize your product descriptions so that your customers get to browse and know more about your products and services and the best possible fashion

 With this plugin you can: